 Current Management Practices & Policies:

-WWF has been working on deforestation and conservation issues in Indonesia for a long time, it is currently working on projects that address palm oil plantation growth and deforestation by creating district level incentives to increase local governance and oversight of deforestation practices.
+WWF has been working on deforestation and conservation issues in Indonesia for a long time.
+It is currently working on projects that address palm oil plantation growth and deforestation by creating district level incentives to increase local governance and oversight of deforestation practices.
 Currently, WWF has been limited to country- and district-level analyses based on field work and case studies.
 Remote sensing and prediction modeling is not a major application behind WWF’s work on sustainable agriculture and forest conservation.

 Decision Support Tools & Benefits: